Sathish2909/Sathish2909/README.md

 ### 👨‍💻 About Me

 - 🎓 Pre-final year B.E student in Computer Science
-- 💼 Interned at **11milliondream Consultancy Services** – built a MERN stack project for SKU code generation and product database management
+- 💼 Interned at 11milliondreams Consultancy Services – built a MERN stack project for SKU code generation and product database management
-- 🧑‍🏫 Trainee at **Uniq Technologies** – trained in Python and Web Development
+- 🧑‍🏫 Trainee at Unique Technologies – trained in Python and Web Development
 - 🚀 Eager to build scalable web applications and contribute to open-source
 - 🔍 Actively looking for final-year internship opportunities